barcvk4ba/barcvk4ba.github.io/README.md

    bundle install
    ```

+As you are editing the site, be sure to run `bundle update` regularly to keep
+Jekyll and the GitHub tools up to date.

 ## Building / Serving the Site Locally

 Once set up, you can run jekyl locally, serving the content as you edit by running the